About

 Getting There

 Along with hiking, mountain biking is a great way to get to some of the best wildflower sites, and it’s quicker than walking.
 My backpack is usually loaded with a camera, hiking tripod, biking equipment and water for a day in the Colorado backcountry.
-If it’s an aggressive ride, I’ll take my small Sony RX100-III camera, and for easier rides my DSLR with macro lens will be in the backpack.
+If it’s an aggressive ride, I’ll take my small Sony RX100-IV camera, and for easier rides my DSLR with macro lens will be in the backpack.

 IMG_5580